 All children benefit from explicit, systematic reading instruction using the six essential components of effective reading instruction.
 A formula introduced by Gough and Tunmer in 1986 known as ‘The Simple View of Reading’, demonstrates that Decoding and Language Comprehension are separate and necessary skills for Reading Comprehension.
 For example, a student with strong language and poor decoding will not achieve reading comprehension.

-Teachers at Christ the King will start to become involved in the understanding of the Science of Reading to further improve their teaching practice in Semester Two, 2022.
+Teachers at Christ the King completed professional development with Dr Lorraine Hammond, building and understanding of the Science of Reading to further improve their teaching practice.

 We use the West Australian Curriculum to guide our programme and planning in Mathematics.